PDP-10/its/doc/games.md

 ### Mac Hack VI

 This is Richard Greenblatt's chess program.
-Type `:chprog;ocm` to play.
+Type `:games;ocm` to play.
 For instructions, see CHPROG; OCM ORDER.

 ### Maze War